 Do You Have a Balanced Diet?

 How can you tell if you have a balanced diet?
 Simply stick to the colors of the rainbow is one great option!
-From greens to oranges to all of the other colors, there’s so many amazing nutrients out there your balanced diet needs!
+From greens to oranges to all of the other colors, there are so many amazing nutrients out there your balanced diet needs!
 Check it out!

 Are you one of those people who fall sick frequently?
 Do you feel tired and run down at work, often for no reason?

 Achy joints and muscles?
-A busy lifestyle and increased work pressure are the perfect recipe for elevated stress levels – and that is the easiest way to weaken your immune system health and damage your health.
-You feel run down and tired and your weakened system can’t fight off infections, bacteria, viruses and inflammation no longer.
+A busy lifestyle and increased work pressure are the perfect recipes for elevated stress levels – and that is the easiest way to weaken your immune system health and damage your health.
+You feel run down and tired and your weakened system can’t fight off infections, bacteria, viruses, and inflammation no longer.

 Your Balanced Diet

 To enjoy life to the fullest, it is important to keep your well-being in mind – and what better way to do it than to eat right?
 A healthy diet can help balance it all out.
 It ensures higher productivity, a more positive outlook, and of course, a stronger immune system.

 All you need to do is ensure that your body receives the full range of vitamins and minerals while cutting back on all that junk – and a great way to implement this is by ‘eating the rainbow’!

 It’s pretty hard to memorize the requirements you have and match them up with the relative foods.
 Do you really want to be “that guy”?
 The one who knows that walnuts have vitamin E and Omega 3?
 Or that the Iron absorption rate of spinach is higher than that of red meat, and can be enhanced further with Vitamin C?